cfh0725/vagrant_lnmp_centos7/README.md

 # installation
 1. clone the repo
 2. cd to vagrant/
-3. run "vagrant up" in command line
+3. run "vagrant up" at host to booting up guest vm
+4. run "vagrant ssh" at host to ssh into guest os
+5. run "mysql_secure_installation" at guest to setting up mariadb
-4. add two lines to "/etc/hosts" on local host machine
+6. add two lines to "/etc/hosts" on host
 <pre>
 tool.test    192.168.33.10
 app.test     192.168.33.10